 This here is so much better: If there has ever been the need identified for a skinny women’s blouse with chest hair print, it is tonight when five actors play all 20plus roles among them, often several each in a single scene.
 Ariel, the supernatural spirit, hovers in her catsuit and with Kate Bush videoclip face painting on ropes around the scenes, observed by actual bats skipping from hedge to hedge, moths throw their shadows through the limelight and the stars sparkle above us: Autumn is on its way but this is a celebration of summer!

 It turns cold later on so I put my jacket over my hoodie and order a cup of tea through my phone, served in an unexpectedly stylish gin paper cup, my first and hopefully only single use cup this year – just an hour ago I had my first aperol spritz this year.
 So many highlights in a single evening!
-No audience member is picked to come on stage and be dressed up nor must fear their drink being stolen and turned into a prop, no live Twitter competition takes place and programmes are free to download.
+No audience member is picked to come on stage and be dressed up nor must fear their drink being stolen and turned into a prop, no live Twitter competition takes place and programs are free to download.

 ***** out of 5 stars